The Journey of Remembering with Ketamine

 Ketamine is classified as a Schedule III dissociative anesthetic.
 It is widely used in hospitals and emergency medicine today for surgery, pain control, and sedation.
 At higher doses, it produces anesthesia (loss of awareness and pain sensation).
 At lower doses, it can create a sense of mental distance from thoughts or emotions, altered perception of time or imagery, reduced intensity of depressive or traumatic symptoms, increased neuroplasticity (the brain’s ability to form new connections).

 Ketamine was first synthesized in 1962 and approved as an anesthetic in 1970.
-Its use in psychotherapy began to be explored in the 1970s, when a small number of psychiatrists investigated its potential to facilitate deep psychological work.
-One of the early pioneers was Evgeny Krupitsky, who studied ketamine-assisted psychotherapy for alcohol use disorder in Russia during the late 1980s and 1990s.
+Its use in psychotherapy began to be explored in the 1970s when a team of researchers was investigating its psychedelic-like properties for the potential to facilitate deep psychological work.
+However, formal research was limited during this time, often confined to underground settings due to the war on drugs.

-Interest expanded significantly in the early 2000s, after a landmark 2000 study by researchers at Yale University showed that low-dose ketamine produced rapid antidepressant effects in patients with major depression.
+Interest expanded significantly in the early 2000s.
+Researchers observed that patients who received ketamine for pain management reported a significant reduction in depressive symptoms.
+This led to a series of studies investigating the antidepressant effects of ketamine.
+A landmark study in the early 2000’s by researchers at Yale University showed that low-dose ketamine produced rapid antidepressant effects in patients with major depression.
 It works primarily by affecting the brain’s glutamate system, particularly NMDA receptors which plays a role in mood, learning, and neural flexibility.
 This action appears to “reset” or disrupt rigid neural patterns associated with depression, anxiety, and trauma.
 That finding shifted ketamine from being viewed primarily as an anesthetic to being studied seriously as a psychiatric treatment.
+This mechanism is fundamentally different from that of SSRIs, which can take a long time to relieve depressive symptoms and works by increasing the levels of serotonin, a different neurotransmitter, in the brain.

 Is It a Psychedelic?